 by Miranda Blazeby

-Pearl Yachts is preparing to mark its debut into the superyacht market with the unveiling of its semi-custom flagship model, the Pearl 95.
-The 29 metre model is a step up from the award-winning Pearl 75 and will be the largest vessel to be built by the British yacht builder to date.
+Pearl Yachts has marked its entry into the superyacht market after launching its semi-custom flagship model, the Pearl 95.
+The 29 metre model is a step up from the yard's previous flagship, the Pearl 80, and will be the largest vessel to be built by the British yacht builder to date.
 The model's launch comes ahead of its world premiere at the Cannes Yachting Festival.

 Efforts have been made to retain the seakeeping and manoeuvrability of Pearl 95’s smaller sister yachts.
 The interior has been described as aerodynamic with glazing illuminating the interior in order to add to its sense of spaciousness.